Table Of Contents

 With its auto-scaling capabilities, the cloud is a highly dynamic environment that can quickly go over your budget.

 A good example is how Amazon Elastic Computing Cloud (EC2) instances work.
 The instances do not terminate on their own, despite completing a task.
-They do not end on their own either.
+They do not end on their own, either.
 It is up to you to stop them manually.

 But here’s the thing.

-To prevent such a scenario, log into the Amazon EC2 console to view your current Amazon EC2 service quota (limits).
-Then, on the navigation pane, under Auto Scaling>>Auto Scaling Groups, you can set minimum, desired, and maximum capacity limits on your Auto Scaling Groups to prevent runaway costs.
+To prevent such a scenario, log in to the Amazon EC2 console to view your current Amazon EC2 service quota (limits).
+Then, in the navigation pane, under Auto Scaling>>Auto Scaling Groups, you can set minimum, desired, and maximum capacity limits on your Auto Scaling Groups to prevent runaway costs.

 Using spreadsheets to calculate highly dynamic cloud bills is both inefficient and clunky.